Serena Williams Announced Her Pregnancy By Mistake

 "Every week I just take a picture and save it and I’ve been so good about it and this was the one time I slipped, but it’s okay,”

 Williams, who is engaged to Reddit cofounder Alexis Ohanian, deleted the post once news broke.
-The pregnancy was later confirmed by her spokesperson, who noted that the baby is due this fall.
+The pregnancy was later confirmed by her spokesperson, who noted that the baby is due this autumn.

 Much has been made of Williams' victory at the Australian Open in January early on in her pregnancy.
 The 35-year-old told King how she prepared to win.